alexpasmantier/television/CONTRIBUTING.md

 If you're not sure where to start, take a look at the [Hot Topics](#hot-topics) section for some ideas on what you could work on.

+# Docs contributing

+To contribute to the docs, please refer to [Contributing to Docs](website/CONTRIBUTING.md) in the `website` directory.
+This will guide you through the process of setting up the documentation environment and making changes.

 ## Getting started

 ### Prerequisites